 - What Type of Bushcraft Gear Do I have?
-Many shelters that you are able to build largely depends on the type of survival gear you have.
-So, you’re shelter choice will be limited based upon the gear that you have on you.
+The type of shelters that you can build largely depends on the survival gear that you have with you.
 (That is why you should practice building shelters that require a minimal amount of tools)

 What If you Only have Non-Water Proof Covering: A non-waterproof or porous covering will only deflect water when it is stretched out at a sufficient angle.
 To do this, you need to do the following:

 - Tightly stretch out whatever material you are using for your shelter covering.

 - Place the covering, on the shelter’s frame, at a 40 to 60-degree angle.
 At 40 to 60 degrees rainwater will be more likely to runoff the covering, onto the ground, and not drip into your tent.At 40 to 60 degrees rainwater will be more likely to runoff the covering, onto the ground, and not drip into your tent..

 TIP-To lessen water leakage, refrain from touching the outside covering of your tent when it is raining or snowing.

 After you’ve selected your campsite area, the next step is to start gathering up the needed materials.
 The materials that you may need to start collecting are the following: bedding, insulation, frames, and wooden stakes.
 Also, you need to do the following preparation before building:

 - Wood: To reduce the chance of your poncho being ripped, or you being injured, remove all uneven edges and any stubs found on the wood.

 - Natural Coverings: Collect bark from fallen trees, cut off tree limbs, grass, and other forms of vegetation for either added covering or to use solely for natural covering.